crimx/val-i18n-react/README.md

 ### Trans Component

-To insert React components into the translation message:
+To insert React elements into the translation message:

 ```jsx
 import { Trans, useTranslate } from "val-i18n-react";